horsehour/horsehour.github.io/blog/index.md

 keywords: Machine Learning, Artifical Intelligence, Statistics, Blog, Research
 ---

-I purchased [horsehour.com][horsehour]{:target="_blank"} in March 2013,
-but did not use it until May 2017.
+The site horsehour.com  was registered on Godaddy in March 2013, but went online until May 2017.
-To keep a track of my random thoughts on research and programming, I set up this Jekyll-based blog and host it on GitHub.
+To record some of my random thoughts on research and programming, this Jekyll-powered, Github page hosted blog was setup.
 I prefer taking notes with $\rm \LaTeX$, because of its excellent rendering quality of complex mathematical equations.
 Therefore, the posts are written in a hybrid of Markdown (for text) and $\rm \LaTeX$ (for equations) and converted to HTML using Pandoc.
-Sometimes, [pdf2htmlEX][pdf2htmlex]{:target="_blank"} is also used to convert PDFs to HTML documents with the original layouts of the PDF docuemnts are preserved.
+Sometimes, [pdf2htmlEX][pdf2htmlex]{:target="_blank"} is also used to convert PDFs to HTML documents with the original layouts of the PDF docuemnts well-preserved.

 Recent Posts [<a href="arxiv.html">Complete List</a>]
 ------------